 A blown wiper fuse is easy to replace and only requires a few minutes.
 To fix the problem, just follow these simple steps:

 Most cars have at least two fuse boxes.
 You can find the first one under the hood, and the other is inside the car near the passenger side of the dashboard.

 You can find the location of the fuse on the fuse box cover or in the owner’s manual.

 - Replacement Fuse (same amperage as your original one)

 Step 1: Find the blown fuse.

-Step 2: Remove the blown fuse and replace it with the new one of a similar amp rating.
+Step 2: Remove the blown fuse and replace it with the new one with a similar amp rating

-If there is still nothing coming out, it is time to take a closer look at the spray pump.
+- If nothing is still coming out, it is time to take a closer look at the spray pump.

 Got a problem with windshield wipers not touching the glass?
 We also wrote a DIY guide about that!
-Thanks for reading this guide on windshield wipers fluid spray and have a great day!
+Thanks for reading this guide on windshield wipers fluid spray and have a safe drive!